Carolinapm354/MIT_3D_Flood_Map/README.md

-Once the is saved in the index.html file of VS code, the map and the 3D object (the satellite) must be visible when the live server is open.
-After going live, you will notice that it is wrongfully placed in another part of the world.
+Once you save the index.html file on VS code, the map and the 3D object (the satellite) must be visible when the live server is open.
+After going live, you will notice that it is wrongfully placed in another part of the world map.
 You can use "bboxfinder once again to place the satellite accordingly, by changing the latitude and longitude in "const modelorigin: ()" under the "Parameters to ensure the model is georeferenced correctly on the map".

-  **4. Uploading my own model into Mapbox**
+### **4. Uploading my own model into Mapbox**

 We now know it is possible to load a 3d object into Mapbox.
 The challenge now is figuring out how to import one of our own models into Mapbox.